bullhorn/rest-api-docs/source/includes/entityref/_joborder.md

         <tr class="even">
             <td>clientBillRate</td>
             <td>BigDecimal</td>
-            <td>Amount to be billed to the client for this JobOrder when it is filled.</td>
+            <td>Amount to be billed to the client for the JobOrder when it is filled.</td>
             <td></td>
             <td></td>
         </tr>